-Congratulations, you are looking to get engaged.
-I will be straight with you being engaged is awesome — all champagne bubbles and fun.
-Don’t worry being married is even better.
+Congratulations!
+You are looking to get engaged.
+I will be straight with you – being engaged is awesome, all champagne bubbles and fun.
+Don’t you worry, being married is even better.

-Now the tough stuff — to get in engaged you have a buy a ring and I am here as a card carrying diamond ring aficionado to walk you through the most important things I learned throughout the process of getting engaged:
+Now the tough stuff — to get engaged, you have to buy a ring and I am here as a card-carrying diamond ring aficionado to walk you through the most important things I learned throughout the process of getting engaged:

 I know popular culture has permeated the myth that if you are a real man you should make one of the largest purchases of your life without any consultation — that is a myth and 100% a bad idea.
 Please ask a mom, family member or your bride to be herself what styles are best.
 Trust me, engagement rings are very personal and you want to make sure that you get the right one and the best way to do that is to get some specific input about her tastes.
 Not taking this advice is a huge mistake.

 You bought the ring.
 The first thing to do is not to propose.
 You heard me, please go make sure you have it insured first.
 I know that ring is burning a hole in your pocket, but trust me, everyone will sleep better knowing it is insured.